 During the next two weeks: Set up interaction activities, such as conference calls, virtual meetings, or team-related projects.
 Give yourself social outlets.

-A Need for Incentive
+A Need for Incentives

 In order to be motivated, you need a clear-cut “carrot”—a determined goal.
 Buying a new car or any other tangible goal motivates you; if you aren’t acquiring something, you get uncomfortable and burn out.
-When working against this need, you can become comfortably numb, and start leaving work early on a regular basis to go to dinner or take weekend vacations.
+When working against this need, you can become comfortably numb and start leaving work early on a regular basis to go to dinner or take weekend vacations.

 Crystallize your thoughts and bring your goal more into focus by asking questions such as, “What goal do I want to attain next?”
 Perhaps the answer will be, “I want to go on a cruise.”
 The object here is to converse about an event that you can visualize and plan for.

-During the next two weeks: Get out a calendar and do some goal setting.
-Plan your next vacation or acquisition, so that it’s really clear why you’re getting out of bed in the morning.
+During the next two weeks: Get out a calendar and do some goal-setting.
+Plan your next vacation or acquisition so that it’s really clear why you’re getting out of bed in the morning.

 A Need to Help

 If you’re motivated by volunteering and serving others, you have a need to feel that you can share your talents.
 Sometimes, you may even create a problem so you can solve it!
-If this need isn’t being met, you can find yourself helping with too many things, and spreading yourself too thin.
+If this need isn’t being met, you can find yourself helping with too many things and spreading yourself too thin.
 When you have too much going on, you can’t really make a difference, which is the one need that drives you.